David Cantieni (Deerfield, MA) is primarily known for playing

 As as educator, Peter has been teaching in the public schools and writing songs and theatrical productions with children for the last 20 years, as well as being a contributing writer to The George Lucas Foundation site Edutopia on social curriculum and music educational practices.
 His Symonds School CD Peace Place won a Parents Choice Award in 2012.

-Amanda Witman is a singer, song leader, instrumentalist, and event organizer.
+Amanda Witman (Brattleboro, VT) is a singer, song leader, instrumentalist, and event organizer.
 Her love of harmony infuses her singing and playing.
 She is an advocate for inclusive, community-based music where players and singers at all levels are encouraged and supported.

 Amanda leads the monthly 3rd Saturday Brattleboro Pub Sing, which she founded in 2011 with legendary Brattleboro singer, Tony Barrand.
 She helps organize the annual Northern Roots Festival and teaches at the Brattleboro Music Center.
 Since 2015, she has performed with Vermont-based quartet Big Woods Voices, presenting detailed, original art arrangements of poetry and other songs.
 But her favorite thing is just sitting around with a few friends and swapping songs wherever and whenever they happen to be together.